zyd14/pycharm_demo/README.md

 reset using the 'return' button along the Python Console toolbar.
 This is super handy for testing small snippets of code while you're developing.

-- **⇧⌘I** in constrast to **⌘b**, this key command will open up a small peek window with a view of the definition of an object or class you have highlighted.
+- **⇧⌘I**  will open up a small peek window with a view of the definition of an object or class you have highlighted.
+This is in contrast to **⌘b**, which will take you directly to the module and location of the declaration of the highlighted object.

 ![peek_image](https://github.com/zyd14/pycharm_demo/blob/master/peek.png)